 3. The Right Apparel is Key

 Choosing the right clothing and gear is important for both you and your dog.
 Avoid slipping on ice with a good pair of winter boots, and get a matching pair of booties for your dog to help keep their paws safe and comfy.
 Likewise, having some unique winter toys on hand can increase the fun factor.
 Imagine playing fetch with a heavy ball in the snow – one throw and it’s game over.
 Choose a bright colored or glow-in-the-dark Frisbee that won’t sink into snow.
+If it's cold but not snowing, you can use something like the Giggler rubber dog ball for hours of fetching fun.

 4. Make Your ‘Dog Chores’ Part of Your ‘Life Chores’